Douyé

-Douyé (pronounced Doe-Yay) is a Lagos, Nigerian born jazz vocalist who now lives in Los Angeles, California.
-She has released four albums; the first two recordings were R&B, but she made the change to jazz for her third album to honor her dying father's request to her when she was a child, which was to sing jazz.
+Douyé (pronounced Doe-Yay, born 04 January 1969) is a Lagos, Nigerian born jazz vocalist who now lives in Los Angeles, California.
+She has released five albums; the first two recordings were R&B, but she made the change to jazz for her third album to honor her dying father's request to her when she was a child, which was to sing jazz.
 The fourth album is jazz interpretation of bossa nova and samba music.

 Early life

+Douyé was born on January 4, 1969 at Island Maternity Hospital in Lagos, Nigeria.
+Her father was Landy Youduba and her mother was Diepreye (née Isenah) Youduba.

-As a youngster growing up in Lagos, Douyé was interested in the American music of Billie Holiday, Sarah Vaughn, Ray Charles, Ella Fitzgerald, and Frank Sinatra.
+As a child growing up in Lagos, Douyé was interested in the American music of Billie Holiday, Sarah Vaughn, Ray Charles, Ella Fitzgerald, and Frank Sinatra.
 She started writing poems, and eventually songs that she started singing at the age of five.
-Encouraged by her father, Landy Youduba, Douyé joined a local church choir.
+Encouraged by her father, Douyé joined a local church choir.
+Douyé attended Lagos’ Methodist Primary School and graduated from Government College, a secondary school, in 1988.

-After a stay in London, she moved to Los Angeles to attend the Musicians Institute in Hollywood as a vocal major and there she became interested in recording R&B music.
+After her stay in London, she moved to Los Angeles to attend the Musicians Institute in Hollywood as a vocal major and there she became interested in recording R&B music.
+She studied Social Work and earned her Bachelor's degree from California State University, Los Angeles in 1999.
+In 2001, she earned her Master’s degree from California State University, Long Beach in Social Work.
+In 2023, she earned her doctoral degree in Clinical Psychology from California Southern University.

 Career

+Early career

+After attending the Musicians Institute in Hollywood, Douyé trained and had private lessons for many years with Howlett Smith, a jazz pianist, Composer, educator, and vocal coach until his passing in 2019.

 At the Musicians Institute, Douyé met songwriter Terry Shaddick, who wrote Olivia Newton-John’s multi-platinum hit, "Physical."
 Shaddick and Douyé collaborated on songs that became her debut album, Journey, in 2007.

 So Much Love was her second R&B album, and featured elements of jazz and reggae.
 All of the songs were co-written, once again, by Douyé and Shaddick, with fellow Nigerian Dapo Torimiro contributing on a number of cuts.
 Guitarist/producer Chris Sholar and jazz keyboardist/producer Philippe Saisse also made appearances on the album.
 The lead track was dedicated to Nigeria’s well-known musician, Fela Anikulapo Kuti.
 So Much Love was mixed by Ray Bardani and mastered by Bernie Grundman.

-So Much Love was called by the Baltimore Times: "13 of the most soulful songs you will ever hear."
 A song from that album, "Life Is Good," produced by Torimiro, climbed to No. 9 on the UK soul chart.